-Lindquist is endorsed by every member of the Lakewood City Council and Deputy Mayor Jason Whalen who said, “Mark has bipartisan support because of his proven record of keeping us safe.”
+Pierce County Prosecutor Lindquist is endorsed by five members of the Lakewood City Council and Deputy Mayor Jason Whalen who said, “Mark has bipartisan support because of his proven record of keeping us safe.”

-Additionally, he started an Elder Abuse Unit to better protect vulnerable adults, reduced gang violence dramatically with his Gang Unit, and sued Big Pharma to hold them accountable for their role in the opioid epidemic and recoup money for taxpayers.
+Additionally, he started an Elder Abuse Unit to better protect vulnerable adults, reduced gang violence dramatically with a Gang Unit in the office, and sued Big Pharma to hold them accountable for their role in the opioid epidemic and recoup money for taxpayers.

 This is why Lindquist is endorsed by Democrats and Republicans, unions and businesses, and other Pierce County public servants such as Puyallup Senator Hans Zeiger and Tacoma Mayor Victoria Woodards.
-Former Lakewood Police Chief Bret Farrar and Lindquist were good partners and Lindquist is also endorsed by Farrar’s widow, Cindy Salazar.
+Former Lakewood Police Chief Bret Farrar and Lindquist worked well together and Lindquist is also endorsed by Farrar’s widow, Cindy Salazar.

-All seven firefighter unions in Pierce County have also endorsed Lindquist, along with the Washington State Council of Firefighters, the Washington State Patrol Troopers Association, the Tacoma Education Association, the Pierce County Central Labor Council, and more than 500 other organizations, public servants, and community leaders.
+All seven firefighter unions in Pierce County have also endorsed Lindquist, along with the Washington State Council of Firefighters, the Washington State Patrol Troopers Association, the Pierce County Central Labor Council, the Tacoma Education Association, and more than 500 other organizations, public servants, and community leaders.

 by Tacoma Weekly staff